Awarrior91/php2-auto-downgrade/README.md

 sea for Southeast Asia

-When you got those, run the script as follows:
+When you got those, run the script like this:

 ./autoinst.sh -e YOUREMAILADDRESS -f DOMAINNAME -r REGIONCODE